geoffroymontel/notes/install_ror_ubuntu.md

 bundle install
 ```

-* You have to edit the database.yaml file then
+* You have to store the password in your system :
 ```
-subl config/database.yml
+subl ~/.pgpass
 ```

 Add the password :
 ```
-  password: apple
+localhost:*:*:test_app:apple
 ```

-And uncomment the following lines :
+Then chmod and try to connect to your database, no password should be needed :
 ```
-  host: localhost
+chmod 0600 ~/.pgpass
-  port: 5432
+psql test_app_development -U test_app
 ```

 * Try a scaffold :